 Your joy in a well.
 You can't rely on the pulse sensor of the Motorola Moto 360 to train.
 However, you can always connect a sensor via Bluetooth to your phone, and use the watch as a remote control or for a quick consultation, without having to carry your phone around.
 That way it does its job perfectly.

-To tell you the truth, the Android Wear platform is still pretty green, and it's not just something that applies to the big G's wearable devices.
-The same can be said for any other company's.
-It's a new product range that sometimes seems like they're trying to shoehorn us in.
-That's probably because it's about creating a need where there wasn't one before.
+To tell you the truth, the Android Wear platform is still quite green.
+And it is something that is not only applicable to "wearable" or "wearable" devices of the big G. The same can be said of those of any other company.
+It is a new product range that sometimes seems like they are trying to shoehorn us in.
+Maybe that's the way it is, because it's about creating a need where there was none before.

 In the case of the Moto 360, except for its functions as Smartwatch (which as I have already said is not for me to evaluate; not because I cannot do it, but because this is not the right place and you will find thousands of tests where you will see how it behaves using it for what it is intended), it is not very clear what they wanted to do with it.
 Compared to any activity monitor from companies with more experience in the sector (such as Fitbit), it is clear that it lacks many things.
 It does not have sleep analysis, nor does it count stairs, nor does it have a monitoring website.
 There is also no possibility of doing any social function (sharing your activity or comparing you with friends or family, for example).

 It's true that the basic function is fulfilled.
 It monitors your activity, keeps daily and weekly records and can even analyse your pulse to see if the activity has been intense or not.
 But when it comes to the small details it's where it's weakest.